smuldersb/cdda/README.md

-# cdda
+# Continuous Delivery using Docker and Ansible
-My files for the pluralsight course "Continuous Delivery using Docker and Ansible
+My files for the pluralsight course "Continuous Delivery using Docker and Ansible"